Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Planning ahead is the key to this method because of the lengthy time involved.
 A large frozen item like a turkey requires at least a day (24 hours) for every 5 pounds of weight.
 Even small amounts of frozen food -- such as a pound of ground meat or boneless chicken breasts -- require a full day to thaw.
 When thawing foods in the refrigerator, there are several variables to take into account.

 When defrosting beef, or chicken in the microwave, use one of those plates that are used to cook bacon on (for the microwave).
 As you defrost the beef or chicken the juices go into the little wells and make less of a mess than a plate would make.
-I do this all the time and only have 1 plate to clean and no other mess in my microwave.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.